 Given the universal recognition of the name Transylvania, and the romantic connotations of the Carpathian Mountains, very few books in English have so far been written about this fascinating region of Europe.
 Authors, take note.
 Here are some of those in print.
-(Where possible, the title holds a link to its Amazon page.)
+(Where possible, the title holds a link to a site where you can buy direct.)

 by Bronwen Riley & Dan Dinescu.
 Beautiful book of photographs and essays, happily back in print.